muazzam-akhtar/cub3D-Linux/readme.md

 22. Created a new function get_height which does the formula and revise it if it exceeds the window.
 23. Created a new file directions.c and added a function named wall_hit_direction which gives the direction of all the sides of the wall.
 24. Edited some codes in draw.c which can link it with the wall_hit_direction to give a better clarity to the game.
+25. Created a new Function Euclidean which handles the functions for right angle triangle for different rays.